 Samsung - Smart home appliances are the future

-We're on the cusp of a new wave of internet-connected, app-controlled home appliances, and Samsung is leading the way.
-We gaze into the crystal ball to see the future of white goods
+We're on the cusp of a new wave of internet-connected, app-controlled home appliances, Samsung is leading the way

 Samsung's home appliances division goes by the name "Digital Appliances", and with good reason.
 The company is blazing a trail with its networked, internet-connected and smartphone app-controlled devices in Korea, and there are hints we may see some new Smart-enabled home appliances for Europe at September's IFA show in Berlin.